 As an EDS customer, depending on your account type, you will see some (or all) of the following data sets when configuring and maintaining your profile in EBSCOadmin.
 Enabling the resources you value will ensure an effective single-search discovery experience.
 For this reason, we highly recommend that you keep the Complementary Index, the Supplemental Index, Academic Search, Business Source, and eBooks Index enabled.
 Descriptions of each are provided below.

 This represents full text supplied by primary publishers for searching.
 Full-text will not display without a subscription and provides content that is not in other content providers’ data sets or via full-text databases.
-Publishers included in this data set include Elsevier, Wiley, Springer, Taylor & Francis, Sage, Nature Publishing, IEEE, ACM, Oxford, Cambridge, and thousands of others.
+Publishers included in this data set include Elsevier, Wiley, Springer, Taylor & Francis, Sage, Nature Publishing, ACM, Oxford, Cambridge, and thousands of others.
 The file includes journals, books, proceedings, and more.
 (EBSCOadmin database code: edb)

 This includes EBSCO-enhanced metadata for journals and magazines (including peer-reviewed journals) not available in Academic Search or Business Source, as well as books, newspapers, and more.
 This is not metadata from subject indexes which need a subscription to be included in EDS.
 (EBSCOadmin database code: edo)